yakazimir/Code-Datasets/README.md

 ========================

-This directory contains the data and resources for the code-to-text experiments of Richardson and Kuhn ACL 2017, and EMNLP 2017 (see citation below).
+This directory contains the data and resources for the code-to-text experiments of Richardson and Kuhn ACL 2017, and EMNLP 2017 (see citations below).

 What's included
 --------------------------